czylabsonasa/edu-related/optalg/minifel/readme.md

   Client: Cinnamon v: 6.4.7 inxi: 3.3.26

-## compare loop and vect
+## compare loop and vect for minifel (szappan)
-- the vectorized version is 9-10 times faster (can be optimized further)
+- the vectorized version is 5-6-7 times faster

 #### minifel_loop.m